rosenkolev/dev-terminals/README.md

 ## Contributing

-The library is open for contribution by the comunity.
+The library is open for contribution by the community.

 ### File Structure